Myekman/tic_tac_toe/README.md

 *  Solution: Set display non; to css and set .style.display = "block" in javascript.
 2. The elements of input and button were gone when adding alert message and if statement to javascript.
 *  Solution: Changed the order of if/else in that function.
-3. The game Did'nt start again after restart buttun was clicked.
+3. The game did'nt start again after restart buttun was clicked.
 *  Solution: Set running to true;
+4. The html validator complained about cellindex inside my divs.
+* Solution: Change cellindex to id's.

 ### Unfixed bugs
 I made different background colors for player X and player O when playing, but when i clicked the same box twice, the color changed again.
 My mentor gave me tips on how to fixed but unfortunately that did'nt work out.